cthlbrennan/ballybonion-rings/README.md

 Two functional links can be accessed by clicking the two Font Awesome-sourced icons within the footer.
 The icons are stylised to match the colour scheme of the site.
 The links open in new tabs, leaving the application browser tab open.

-#### Browser Tab Title
+#### Browser Tab Title and Favicon

 ![Browser Tab Title](documentation/features/features-four.png)

 The browser tab features the name of the application.
+The favicon depicts a pack of onion rings.

 #### Interactivity